 1. Electric Eel

 Now we come to my current favorite attraction at SeaWorld San Diego, Electric Eel.
 This Premier Rides Sky Rocket II is truly a blast.
 Pun intended, as this compact shuttle coaster blasts you off with a forwards launch, then a backwards and then a final forwards, each with increased speed to get you up to the top of the structure.
 Honestly, this ride shouldn’t be as fun as it is, but yet here it is at #1.
 The hangtime through the barrel roll at the top and the airtime dropping off that element are both absolutely elite.
-Now the park’s new for 2022 coaster Emperor may end up giving Electric Eel a run for its money, but for now it stands as my favorite ride in the park.
+Even with the debut of the potentially more impressive Emperor next door, I still find Electric Eel to be the coaster that is just overall more fun!

 I hope you all enjoyed this ranking of the attractions at SeaWorld San Diego.
 If you want to see some more theme park rankings, feel free to check out my other “Ranked” articles listed below: